brantondemoss/brantondemoss.github.io/writing/kata.md

 With these changes, AlphaGo Zero far surpassed AlphaGo's performance, getting massive increases in training efficiency from the combined policy and value net, and from using a ResNet-like architecture[^19] instead of a fully convolutional network.

 To measure relative playing strength of different agents, a commonly-used metric is [Elo rating](https://en.wikipedia.org/wiki/Elo_rating_system).
 While the details of Elo rating are beyond the scope of this article, briefly, Elo rating encodes relative probability of winning.
-Using the standard scales, for example, a 100 point rating difference encodes an expectation that the higher rated palyer has a 64% chance of beating their opponent; if the difference is 200, then the expectation is 76%.
+Using the standard scales, for example, a 100 point rating difference encodes an expectation that the higher rated player has a 64% chance of beating their opponent; if the difference is 200, then the expectation is 76%.

 There is a wonderful plot of Elo ratings of various bots from the AlphaGo Zero paper: